OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Performance Evaluation

 \subsection{Experimental Setup}

 We implement and evaluate our protocol to demonstrate its practicality.
 The implementation is in Python, using the Scikit-Learn library to generate the decision tree.
-We use datasets from the UCI machine learning repository \cite{asuncion2007uci} to train decision tree classifiers.
+We use five datasets from the UCI machine learning repository \cite{asuncion2007uci} to train decision tree classifiers, i.e., Heart-disease, Credit-screening, Breast-cancer, Housing, and Spambase.
 All experiments are performed on an Intel Core i7 CPU @2.2GHz, ignoring network latency.
 In our experiments, we test the decision tree with realistic configurations that could arise in practice, following prior works \cite{tai2017privacy}, \cite{wu2015privately}.
 In particular, the depth $d$ ranges from 3 to 17, and the number $n$ of features ranges from 9 to 57.
 The parameter $l$ for the rang $\mathbb{Z}_{2^l}$ is set to 64.
 Note that the correctness of our design is guaranteed by the cryptographic primitives.
 So we focus on examining the computation and communication performance.